LucieMrc/Processing_Android_OSC/README.md

 **The goal is to use OSC communication to send data from an android phone to a Processing sketch.**

 All of the code and the ideas are from the french creative coding master [b2renger](https://github.com/b2renger), from his repo [processing_osc_controller](https://github.com/b2renger/processing_osc_controller).
+My only contribution is the explaination of the code and the setup.

 ## Getting started on Mac